LordKelvin3/alx-pre_course/README.md

-Just trying out a new project
+This is a new update on the readme file